 Sandbar lookout, near Bhamo

 Ayeyarwady River

-January 2010 • Got off the tourist loop (Yangon-Bagan-Mandalay-Inle Lake) and flew to Myitkyina, the northernmost town where foreigners are allowed to go without a special permit.
-Followed the Ayeyarwady River all the way back to Yangon, using local and express boat, train, minivan, bus.
+January 2010 • Got off the tourist loop (Yangon-Bagan-Mandalay-Inle Lake) and flew to Myitkyina, the northernmost town where foreigners can go without a special permit.
+Followed the Ayeyarwady River back to Yangon, using local and express boat, train, minivan, bus.
 Rarely saw other foreigners, so the reception from locals was rock-star caliber.
-Sometimes the attention was endearing (like the guy in Monywa), and sometimes it was oppressive (like the girl in Pakokku).
-A lot of people want to learn or practice English, which is usually taught inaccurately by a Myanmar national rather than by a native speaker.
-And people are so starved for contact with the outside world, social boundaries are considerably more elastic than in other countries of the 21st century.
+Sometimes the attention was endearing (the guy in Monywa), and sometimes it was oppressive (the girl in Pakokku).
+Many want to learn or practice English, usually taught inaccurately by a Myanmar national rather than native speaker.
+People are so starved for contact with the outside world.
+Social boundaries are elastic.

+Sandbar lookout, near Bhamo